 If you’re not communicating, chances are there are secrets between you.

 We can all have parts of ourselves that we want to keep private.
-But if you’re routinely keeping secrets from your partner, or feel that you can’t be open and honest with them, it shows you don’t trust them, and means they won’t trust you either.
+But if you’re routinely keeping things from your partner, or feel that you can’t be open and honest with them, it shows you don’t fully trust them, and means they won’t trust you either.
 Love cannot live where there is no trust.

 Remember you and your partner making each other laugh so hard your stomach hurt?
 Remember how connected you both felt?
 When was the last time it happened?

-We all know that laughter is good for the soul.
+We all know that laughter is good for your health.
 It’s vital for relationships, too.
 Indeed, a shared sense of humor is often what brings couples together in the first place.
 If you find that you and your partner rarely laugh together any more, ask yourself why and how you can change that.
 And just as importantly, think about what you’re missing out on.

 4. Quality time is limited

 With the daily hamster-wheel of school runs, work appointments and life in general, it’s easy to think of excuses for why you’ve ended up spending less and less time with your partner.

-Even if it’s not a sign you’re in an unhappy or bad marriage, a lack of time spent together – quality time, when you can connect with and focus on each other, work through problems and make each other feel loved – could soon cause other issues.
+Even if it’s not a sign you’re in an unhappy or bad marriage, a lack of quality time spent together could soon cause other issues.
 Quality time is when we really start connecting and bonding with our partners.
 It’s when we truly get to know them and their feelings.